 More writers, researchers, and creatives will go independent and set up paid channels for their work, and many others may remain at the large media companies that offer a strong brand, decent pay, and prestige.

 The fundamental dynamics of media and human cognitive biases are unlikely to change.
 Media is likely to remain a long-tail, hits business with big winners receiving most of the attention.

 There will be newsletters curated or articles written directly by people.
 People you know and trust.
 Some will find massive followings and build business models around them.
 Others will remain small and niche.

 Some people, enough people, will seek out truth and debate.
 A newsletter called The Flip Side is curated to present both sides of the politics of the issue.
 They have hundreds of thousands of subscribers and are growing fast.

 Communities are online, interactive, and interest-based.
 News will be shared and analyzed in these communities.
-However, I think this trend is in super early days and online communities have a long way to go to prove enduring value or ability to scale.
+However, this trend is in the super early days, and online communities have a long way to go to prove enduring value or ability to scale.
 And maybe that's fine.

 The (Not Failing) New York Times about its turnaround with digital subscriptions and its flywheel for future success.

 What if negative stories are always more popular?
 Recently published academic research shows that U.S. News Media readers prefer negative stories, demonstrated recently with coverage of the COVID-19 pandemic.